DMuckerman/cs365-final/README.md

-# cs365-final
-Parallel and Distributed Computing Final Project
+# Parallel and Distributed Computing Final Project

 lol README

+exactly what it says on the tin